Interurbano Line (Costa Rica): Line data

 The line is operated at street level, which makes it difficult to achieve an optimum speed due to frequent encounters with busy streets, at average the speed is at about 20 km/h.

 From its reopening the train crossings at street level didn't have barriers, bells or any other security measure; despite a lot of honking accidents between the train and cars are common, as well as accidents with pedestrians, in 2018 security measures were installed at 45 crossings, with plans to grow to 136, but vandalism and accidents against the barriers are common.

 Street running trains are common in several places; the track(s), As well as some stations lay directly in/on (the middle of) the narrow streets.

 Services

 There are three services running on the Interurbano line, all of them use the same rolling stock interchangeably, and the range of a service might include part of another.
 There is no express services, all stops are served.

 Cartago

-Making use of the old railroad line to the Atlantic, but finishing in Los Ángeles neighborhood, Cartago, as of October 2019, with plans to continue towards Paraíso.
+Making use of the old railroad line to the Atlantic, the line finished in Los Ángeles neighborhood of Cartago as of October 2019, but by May 2023 was extended to Oreamuno, with plans to continue towards Paraíso.
 Shaded stops are only served at rush hour.

 Planned extension

-Railway tracks clearing and recovery, as well as new bridges and infrastructure is under construction for extending the Cartago service to these two stops.
+Railway tracks clearing and recovery, as well as new bridges and infrastructure is under construction for extending the Cartago service to Paraiso.